 Think Like A Puppy for Puppy Proofing

 Anything that moves, looks fun or interesting, or dangerous will attract your furry delinquent.
 Get a puppy-eye-view of your home by crawling around on all fours to channel your “inner puppy” –it’s okay, you don’t have to wag or bark, just find and address the dangers.
-Remember, some pups aren’t really grown up mature dogs until 18 months or so, and even adult dogs can get into trouble.
+Remember, some pups aren’t really grown up mature dogs until 18 months, and even adult dogs can get into trouble.
 Here are some of the most common trouble spots.

 5 POPULAR PUPPY PROOFING TARGETS

 - Kitchen and bathroom cabinets often house cleaning supplies that can be poisonous if swallowed.
 When cabinets are within puppy reach, be sure the baby can’t paw them open.
 Child-proof latches are a good idea.
 Find out why your pup likes to follow you to the bathroom here.

 - Toilet paper is a popular puppy toy.
 Drinking out of the toilet is another nasty habit that could be dangerous if a small pup falls in and drowns or ingests chemical cleaners.
 The easy fix is—shut the bathroom door, and/or always put the lid down.